moliver28/research-handbook/content/handbook/company/okrs/_index.md

 OKRs do not replace or supersede core team member responsibilities or performance indicators.
 OKRs are additive and are essentially a high signal request from your leadership team to prioritize the work.
 They typically are used to help galvanize the entire company or a set of teams to rapidly move in one direction together.
 You should aim to complete them unless you have higher priority work that is surfaced and agreed to by leadership.
 When surfacing tradeoffs, team members should not factor in how an unmet OKR may impact your executive leadership bonus in their prioritization.
 They should instead focus on GitLab priorities.
 If your executive leader still feels that the OKR is more important, they will ask you to *disagree and commit*.

-## Company and funtion-level OKR expectations
+## Company and function-level OKR expectations

 Company-level [Yearlies](/handbook/company/yearlies/) guide company-level Objectives and Key Results.
 At a minimum, each Function should inherit the company-level Objectives for their function-level Objectives and have 1-3 function level Key Results that supports company Objective and KR attainment each quarter.